 Nobody should have to face going without clean drinking water, electricity, heat, or other utilities simply because they don’t have the money.
 It’s our responsibility as a society to take care of those who have little to nothing, or don’t have the ability to take care of themselves.

 Additionally, the PUD should investigate partnering with municipalities to assist with rolling out free public WiFi in city cores.
 While this has an obvious benefit of increased foot traffic for local businesses and parks, it will also provide a valuable public service.
 Those who don’t have access to broadband internet, such as lower-income families, students, and those without stable housing, rely on access to the internet for basic research and getting much-needed social services.

 As a government entity, the PUD should exist for the benefit of working people and the residents of Thurston County.
 If elected, I will review all contracts, sources, and policies to ensure that the PUD sources everything it can—from office and building materials to contract workers—from co-op and union suppliers.

-I will also put forward a proposal that the employees and staff of the PUD are paid (at minimum) a living wage, tied to inflation, productivity, and the cost of living.
-Additionally, this proposal will include that workers are provided full benefits.
-This includes opportunities for continued education, free childcare, paid sick leave, paid family leave, paid vacation, and paid maternity leave.
+I will also put forward a proposal that the employees and staff of the PUD are paid (at minimum) a family wage, tied to inflation, productivity, and the cost of living.
+This proposal will include that all PUD workers are provided full benefits, including opportunities for continued education, free childcare, paid sick leave, paid family leave, paid vacation, and paid maternity and paternity leave.